bit-apps-pro/bit-assist-wp/readme.txt

 After installing the plugin click Bit Assist (WordPress chat plugin) or Bit Assist Pro.
 Then Click on the “Add Widget” button on the right of the page.
 A pop-up modal will show.
 In the modal set your widget name and hit the create button and the widget will be created.

 = How can I create a channel? =
 After creating a widget click on the three dots and go to the edit option, you will find the Add Channel button.
-Click on the button and choose your favourite channel like Call, Custom Channel, Custom Iframe, Custom Form, Discord, Facebook Messenger, chat, FAQ, Google Map, Instagram, Knowledge base, Line, Linkedin, Skype, Slack, SMS, Snapchat, Tawk, Telegram, chat, TikTok, Twitter, Viber, Waze, Wechat, WhatsApp, WooCommerce Pinterest, Signal, Wp Search and YouTube and create the channel.
+Click on the button and choose your favourite channel like Call, Custom Channel, Custom Iframe, Custom Form, Discord, Facebook Messenger, FAQ, Google Map, Instagram, Knowledge base, Line, Linkedin, Skype, Slack, SMS, Snapchat, Tawk, Telegram, TikTok, Twitter, Viber, Waze, Wechat, WhatsApp, WooCommerce Pinterest, Signal, Wp Search and YouTube and create the channel.

 = Is there any livechat (live chat) channel in Bit Assist? = Yes, there is.
 You can use Tawk livechat or live chat button to communicate with your visitors.
 You can add the Tawk (tawk.to) channel to your chat widget and enable live chat (livechat) with your website visitors.
 By adding this channel, you can engage in livechat or (live chat) sessions with your visitors, answering their queries in real-time and providing them with the best customer support chat experience possible.

+= Can I use analytics in Free version? =
+We are sorry that you have purchase the pro version to use the Widget Analytics and Google Analytics (GTM click track).
+You can track all your visitors count, click count and click ratio with our Widget Analytics feature such as how many visitor click the WhatsApp channel or Facebook Messenger Channel or Telegram Channel etc.

 == Changelog ==
+= v1.3 (Oct 11, 2023) =
+* Free Channels: Use 25 channels including WhatsApp, Facebook Messenger, Telegram, Instagram simultaneously in free version
+* Pro Channels: FAQ, Knowledge Base, WooCommerce (Shipping Status), WP Search, Custom Iframe are now in pro version
+* Feature: Widget Analytics - Track your widget click, channel click, visitor count and click ratio
+* Feature: Google Analytics (GTM click)

 = v1.2 (Sep 13, 2023) =
 * Hot: Calendly Channel
 * Feature: Hide credit on by default